Robert-khayreev/prof/RAILWAY_DEPLOYMENT.md

 **Error: "could not connect to server"**
 - Check that PostgreSQL service is running in Railway dashboard
 - Verify `DATABASE_URL` is set in environment variables
+- Ensure web service and database are in the same Railway project

 ### Application Crashes